jpakkane/pitiviinstaller/readme.md

     ~/invariant/ifw-build-2.0.1/bin/repogen -p packages linux-64

 Now you are done.
 Replace the installer binaries and linux-32 and linux-64 directories on the web server.
-Now users will see the updates when they run the maintenance tool.
+Users will see the updates when they run the maintenance tool.